elephantrobotics/marsai/README.md

 ## AI

 The marsAI is based on general AI process flow:
- * **sense** : sense the data from enviroment, the RGB data, the distance, the sound wave.
+ * **sense** : sense the data from environment, the RGB data, the distance, the sound wave.
  * **feature** : transfer and abstract the sense data from raw-data to features, like RGB image data to Human faces, objects.
- * **model** : Different features may come at the same time, so sort the feature into a certain model like being-touched, start-lisense and other 3 models.
+ * **model** : Different features may come at the same time, so sort the feature into a certain model like being-touched, start-listen and other 3 models.
  * **behaviour** : Generate the right behaviour from model to behaviour based on energy consumption, last behaviour and other information.
  * **action** : The action from the behaviour, which may includes sound, body movement and eye-display.

 # Code

 All code is programmed by Python 3.6.
-If only python API is used to control MarsCat run, walk, turn and each jonit's angle, then python 2.7 and python 3 both can be used.
+If only python API is used to control MarsCat run, walk, turn and each joint's angle, then python 2.7 and python 3 both can be used.

 The code style is under [PEP 8 Style](https://www.python.org/dev/peps/pep-0008/).
 If you want to contribute, please code by this style.

-# Platform and Evironment
+# Platform and Environment

-The source code is runing under Raspberry PI B (embeded WIFI and Bluetooth).
-The environment is [Raspbian : Kernal 4.19](https://www.raspberrypi.org/downloads/raspbian/)
+All code is running in Raspberry PI B (embedded WIFI and Bluetooth).
+The operating system environment is [Raspbian: Kernel 4.19](https://www.raspberrypi.org/downloads/raspbian/)

 # Libraries

 Pre-installed libraries includes OpenCV 3, Pocketsphinx, Pyfirmata.

-# Quickstart and Examples
+# Quick start and Examples

 In construction now...